 Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Best Performing COVID Strategies Strategy One: Mega-Cap Tech.
 XLK/VGT/FDN.
 Strategy Two: Online Spending.
 SHOP/IBUY.
-Strategy Three: Block-chain.
+Strategy Three: Blockchain.
 BLOK (Amplify Transformational Data Sharing ETF).
 Strategy Four: Smart-Beta Industrials.
 PAVE (Global X U.S. Infrastructure Development ETF).
 Today's issue focuses on strategies that have outperformed since the pandemic started in March of 2020 and should continue to outperform as the market realizes it's got to "live" with COVID.
 More specifically, the Omicron variant has again reminded people and markets that COVID is not going away and that we will have flare-ups from variants for the foreseeable future.
-12/14/2021 XLK: -12.67% VGT: -13.24% FDN: -21.51% SHOP: -56.95% IBUY: -30.90% BLOK: -26.89% PAVE: -0.87% SPY: -4.63% Growth Story Re- Emerges.
-KraneShares CSI China Internet ETF (KWEB) and Wis- domTree China ex-State- Owned Enterprises Fund (CXSE).
+12/14/2021 XLK: -19.08% VGT: -21.00% FDN: -38.64% SHOP: -73.00% IBUY: -46.95% BLOK: -48.01% PAVE: -12.40% SPY: -13.87% Annual Contrarian Issue Contrarian Investment Idea 1: The China Growth Story Re-Emerges.
+KraneShares CSI China Internet ETF (KWEB) and WisdomTree China ex-State-Owned Enterprises Fund (CXSE).
 Contrarian Investment Idea 2: Gold & Silver Miners Dig Up Profits.
 VanEck Vectors Gold Miners ETF (GDX) and Global X Silver Miners ETF (SIL).
-Contrarian Investment Idea 3: Investors Flock Today's Alpha is our annual Contrarian Issue, where we identified some of the worst-performing sectors and factors for 2021 and analyzed them to identify three sectors that we think could be poised for a big turnaround in 2022.
-We have produced this annual Contrarian Issue for the last several years to serve two primary functions.
-First, I'm a contrarian investor at heart, and I always enjoy scouring what "didn't" work during an investment year to determine whether these relatively cheap sectors or factors present an attractive opportunity, as contrarian investing can lead to outperformance.
-Second, we like to provide these contrarian ideas so that if a client asks you "What's cheap right now?" or "Are there any opportunities from last year?" you have interesting, well-founded ideas that can impress clients and prospects.
-12/28/2021 KWEB: -27.72% CXSE: -21.36% GDX: 32.05% SIL: 7.63% XLU: 7.47% SPLV: -0.18% SPY: -7.97% Practical Crypto Strategies for Clients Greyscale Bitcoin Trust (GBTC) Amplify Transformational Data Sharing ETF (BLOK) ProShares Bitcoin Strategy ETF (BITO) The push of cryptos into the cultural mainstream in 2022, along with substantial investment gains over the past several years, has resulted in a surge in interest in crypto exposure from investors.
+Contrarian Investment Idea 3: Investors Flock To Low Volatility Sectors.
+Utilities Select Sector SPDR (XLU) and PowerShares S&P 500 Low Volatility ETF (SPLV). investing can lead to outperformance.
+Second, we like 12/28/2021 KWEB: -20.07% CXSE: -19.80% GDX: -20.71% SIL: -35.37% XLU: -0.91% SPLV: -8.50% SPY: -16.96% Practical Crypto Strategies for Clients Greyscale Bitcoin Trust (GBTC) Amplify Transformational Data Sharing ETF (BLOK) ProShares Bitcoin Strategy ETF (BITO) The push of cryptos into the cultural mainstream in 2022, along with substantial investment gains over the past several years, has resulted in a surge in interest in crypto exposure from investors.
 And, while there remains a lot of risks associated with crypto trading, the bottom line is that an advisor can only dissuade a client from cryptos for so long before it hurts the relationship.
 Given that, our goal in today's Alpha issue is to highlight some of the best and most responsible strategies to provide clients with crypto exposure without taking an overabundance of risk.
-1/11/2022 GBTC: -7.03% BLOK: -21.96% BITO: -6.81% SPY: -6.53%
+1/11/2022 GBTC: -55.38% BLOK: -44.50% BITO: -49.78% SPY: -15.93%